nesi/support-docs/docs/General/Announcements/Preparing_your_code_for_use_on_NeSIs_new_HPC_platform.md

 node or Māui login node, use: `ssh login.mahuika.nesi.org.nz`.

-At any point, if you don't see what you need or something isn’t working, [contact us](mailto:support@nesi.org.nz).
-We’re keen to ensure this early-stage validation process is as quick and painless as possible.
+At any point, if you don't see what you need or something isn’t working,
+{% include "partials/support_request.html" %}.
+We’re keen to ensure this
+early stage validation process is as quick and painless as possible.

 ## Porting your batch scripts